milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 to comply with our legal obligations if we have reason to believe the contents are in violation of the law, or with your consent.

-Github will provide notice regarding private repository access where not prohibited by law or if in response to a security threat or other risk to security.
+GitHub will provide notice regarding private repository access where not prohibited by law or if in response to a security threat or other risk to security.

 Cross-border data transfers